 First, it’s important for us to remember that doctrines are formulated by men.
 For instance the doctrine of the fall and original sin are viewed differently in the western church and eastern church.
 And there is a range of Christian thought about how our fallen nature affects us.
-Take Gregory, the 4th-century Archbishop of Constantinople, he is well known as a Trinitarian Theologian and still influences modern Christians, Gregory taught that infants are born without sin.
-However, most theologians recognise that humanity has a flaw.
-Jesus himself made it quite plain: "He did not need anyone to testify concerning man, for He Himself knew what was in man" (John 2:25).
-We conclude that: according to Jesus, something sinister lurks within us.
+Take Gregory, the 4th-century Archbishop of Constantinople, he is well known as a Trinitarian Theologian and still influences modern Christians, Gregory, speaking of infants said, “for of sins of ignorance owing to their tender years they have no account to give”.
+Leading people to presume that Gregory did not seem too worried with original sin in the child’s life and that they may be exempt from sin.

 Augustine helped develop the doctrine of fallen humanity.
 It seems that since Irenaeus (in the second century) started talking about the subject of sin resulting from the fall of man, the doctrine has had a spectrum of adherents, from some who think our fallen nature is a slight deficiency, to others who say we are totally depraved.
 The truth seems to lie somewhere in the middle.
 We are marred, we have a fault.
-God told Jeremiah to go to the potter’s house and watch him work.
+God told Jeremiah (Jer 18:1-4) to go to the potter’s house and watch him work.
 The potter marred the first pot that he was making so he made another pot from the same clay.
 Isaiah put it a slightly different way: "Woe to those who quarrel with their Maker, those who are nothing but potsherds among the potsherds on the ground" (Isa 45:9), a potsherd is a broken piece of clay pot.
 We are broken clay pots, we were taken from the earth and made useful but have become defective.
 That’s a good picture of fallen humans, we must be born again because the life we have from our first birth has been marred and broken, so we need, as Jesus put it, new wineskins because the old ones will crack.

 Humans have a tendency to veer off-course; we are free agents who can become our own despotic gods.
 Moses pointed out that “They are not His children, because of their defect” (Deut 32:5).
 The King James version translates “defect” as “spot,” which is the Hebrew word, too.
 Humans are marred with a spot or blemish.
 The reason we have a tendency to veer off-course is because the “spot,” or the "law of sin and death," is at work in our lives.
 Originally: "God created mankind upright, but they have gone in search of many schemes" (Ecclesiastes 7:29).
 A piece of fruit that has a blemish will start to erode and rot from that point - Sin works its way through us starting from our blemish.